Deep-Symmetry/afterglow/README.md

     current variable values for saving, and to look them up when saved.
 - [ ] Compound cues:
-  - [x] Unflattened compound cues trigger multiple cues' effects:
+  - [x] Unflattened compound cues trigger multiple cues&rsquo; effects:
     - [x] Each effect gets its own priority, parameters.
     - [x] The compound finishes when all triggered effects do.
-    - [x] Implement by having the outer cue's effect call `show/add-effect-from-cue-grid!` to launch all the nested effects, recording their IDs.
+    - [x] Implement by having the outer cue&rsquo;s effect call `show/add-effect-from-cue-grid!` to launch all the nested effects, recording their IDs.
 The effect will never return any assigners, but will report that it has ended when all of the